Airbus faces tricky hurdles over stalled A380 Emirates deal

 Airbus and Emirates declined comment.

-“There is a worrying breakdown of the relationship between Airbus and Emirates,” said a person familiar with close to the talks.
+“There is a worrying breakdown of the relationship between Airbus and Emirates,” said a person familiar with the talks.

 “Airbus was confident of getting a deal,” a Gulf source added.
 “But Dubai does not want to be taken for granted.”